Leadership AdvisoryExecutive Roles

 Defining the Succession Planning Process

 A formal succession planning process allows an organization to foresee its future leadership roles well in advance.
 By outlining current and future needs, companies reduce confusion if a high-level position becomes open.
-Rather than scrambling companies can rather turn to their own current promising staff as potential candidates who have already begun training for these leadership positions.
-Succession plans should also provide guidelines on when and how companies should approach candidates outside the company when necessary.
+Rather than scrambling companies can turn to promising staff who have already begun training for these leadership positions.
+Succession plans should also provide guidelines on how companies should approach external talent when necessary and include a clear candidate development roadmap.

 Identifying Critical Positions and Future Roles